Two-round Ramsey games on random graphs: Introduction

 The work of Friedgut et al.~\cite{friedgut2003ramsey} formalised these games, studied the case where $H=K_3$, and drew interesting connections between the games, the original random Ramsey problem and other related research directions.
 In particular, the two-round game arose naturally in another work of a subset of the authors~\cite{friedgut2006sharp} that established that the property of being $K_3$-Ramsey has a~sharp threshold in $G_{n,p}$.

 With regards to the online game, the authors of~\cite{friedgut2003ramsey} gave a simple argument showing that, when played with two colours, the game typically ends with a graph having $\Theta(n^{4/3}$) edges.
-More precisely, for any\footnote{Here, and throughout, for real-valued functions $f=f(n)$ and $g=(n)$, we write $f\ll g$ (or $g\gg f$) to denote that $f/g$ tends to $0$ as $n$ tends to infinity.} $M=M(n)\ll n^{4/3}$, a.a.s.\ the player has a strategy to colour the edges avoiding a monochromatic $K_3$.
+More precisely, for any\footnote{Here, and throughout, for real-valued functions $f=f(n)$ and $g=g(n)$, we write $f\ll g$ (or $g\gg f$) to denote that $f/g$ tends to $0$ as $n$ tends to infinity.} $M=M(n)\ll n^{4/3}$, a.a.s.\ the player has a strategy to colour the edges avoiding a monochromatic $K_3$.
 Moreover for any $M\gg n^{4/3}$, a.a.s.\ the player will be forced to create a monochromatic $K_3$ while colouring the first $M$ edges.
 Interestingly, as discussed in more detail below, the two-round game is used to prove this upper bound on the running time of the online game.
 There has been a considerable amount of work~\cite{BalBut10,MarSpoSte09-I,MarSpoSte09-II,Noe17} generalising this result and establishing the expected running time of the online game under optimal play.
 However, a full understanding for all graphs $H$ and number of colours remains elusive; see~\cite{Noe17} and the references therein for the currently best known bounds.

 In the context of the two-round game with respect to $K_3$ and with two colours, Theorem~\ref{thm:triangle ramsey threshold} implies that, when $M_1\geq C n^{3/2}$ for a large enough $C$, a.a.s.\ the player will not be able to survive even the first round, as any colouring of $G_1$ will induce a monochromatic $K_3$.
 Friedgut, Kohayakawa, R\"odl, Ruci\'nski and Tetali~\cite{friedgut2003ramsey} explored what happens near this extreme, when $M_1=cn^{3/2}$ for some small constant $c>0$, as well as when $M_1=\Theta(n^{4/3})$.
-They established the following results.
+They established the results in Theorem \ref{thm:initial two-round results} below.
+Here and throughout, if $G_1$ is a random graph, we use the term \textit{$G_1$-measurable colouring} to refer to a colouring of the edges of $G_1$ that is determined by the outcome of~$G_1$; one can think of a $G_1$-measurable colouring as a strategy for colouring the first graph in the two-round game.
+Throughout the paper, given two independent random graphs $G_1$ and $G_2$, we shall write that \emph{a.a.s.\ there exists a $G_1$-measurable red/blue-colouring that can be extended to a $K_3$-free colouring of $G_1 \cup G_2$} to mean that there is a deterministic map (strategy) that assigns to every graph $G$ a red/blue-colouring $\varphi = \varphi_G $ of its edges such that, with probability $1-o(1)$ in the random choice of $G_1$,

+where this second probability is in the random choice of $G_2$.
+Similarly, we shall write that \emph{a.a.s.\ no $G_1$-measurable red/blue-colouring can be extended to a $K_3$-free colouring of $G_1 \cup G_2$} to mean that, for every such deterministic map $\varphi$, with probability $1-o(1)$ in the random choice of $G_1$,